Abiy/distGatling/README.md

 Download Gatling bundle as a .zip file [here](http://gatling.io/#/resources/download).
 Unzip the file in a directory of your choosing.

-After cloning or downloading the repository of gatling cluster runner
+After cloning or downloading the repository of distGatling ,follow the following steps to start the cluster

     1. Update the application.yml file settings